 While you are here, get involved!
-Make sure to attend our “First Thursday” social hours.
+Make sure to attend our “Monthly Get Together" social hours.
 Also, attend Info-sessions and Workshops on career planning and topics such as preparing coursework for publication.
 Join Sigma Tau Delta (the English Honors Society) or our Literary Theory Reading Group.
 Participate in our Annual Graduate Student Conference.
 Take the Boston Public Library course and help curate a rare books exhibit.
 Consider applying for a Teaching or Research Assistantship.

 Helpful pages on the UMB website include:

 Please make sure to contact us with any questions or concerns.
 New ideas for program development are always welcome!
 Email or call to make an appointment to meet with the Graduate Program Director.